sCrypt-Inc/scryptTS-docs/docs/advanced/sighash-type.md

 For those contract public methods that require one or more signatures as input parameters, we can specify different sighash types for the signatures when calling it.

-Take the [P2PKH contract](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#method-with-signatures) as an example, it requires a signature to `unlock`.
+Take the [P2PKH contract](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#method-with-signatures) as an example, it requires a single signature to `unlock`.

 ```ts
 @method()